FluxML/MLJFlux.jl/docs/src/common_workflows/composition/notebook.md

 By this, any training data will be standardized then oversampled then passed to the model.
-Meanwhile, for inference, the standardizer will automatically use the training set's mean and std and the oversampler will play no role.
+Meanwhile, for inference, the standardizer will automatically use the training set's mean and std and the oversampler will be play no role.

 ### Training the Composed Model